Whether you just found out you are moving to Northern VA, or you are still researching where to move, welcome.

 10. DC Sports Extend to NOVA

 As an avid sports fan, this one is near and dear to my heart.
-The major Washington sports teams include the Redskins, Capitals, Nationals and Wizards.
+The major Washington sports teams include the Football Team (renaming coming 2022), Capitals, Nationals and Wizards.

 These teams fan bases and interactions extend well into the neighboring areas.
 The Redskins and Capitals both have their practice facilities in Virginia.